Quicksilver by Callie Hart book summary cover, featuring a tearful warrior, purple butterflies, and a moody forest backdrop.

 Quicksilver Chapter 20: Ammontraíeth

-Kingfisher agrees to the war captains’ meeting on one condition.
+Kingfisher agrees to attend the war captains’ meeting on one condition.
 Renfis takes Carrion elsewhere.
 Kingfisher wants Saeris alone.

 Saeris walks into the war tent to find Carrion already eating.
 A warrior named Danya goes straight at Kingfisher, accusing him of abandoning his wolves at Gillethrye a century ago, then attacks.
 Without thinking, Saeris shouts, and something tears loose from her, snapping Danya’s sword apart.
-The warriors realize Saeris is an Alchemist, and Kingfisher claims her as his.
+The warriors realize she’s an Alchemist, and Kingfisher claims her as his.

 Quicksilver Chapter 21: Ice Breaker